mmettler21/political_analysis/README.md

 Some observations can be made :
 <ul>
-  <li>The Coherence C_V predicts 3 topics for the New York Times and 9 topics for Fox news.</li>
+  <li>The Coherence C_V gives the highest score for 3 topics for New York Times and 9 topics for Fox news.</li>
 <li> Whereas for Fox News, an increasing tendency is noticed, for New York times, the optimal number of topics is low and equals 3.
 One could think that Fox News speaks more about different subjects.
 But another analysis would be that actually New York times treats more about various subjects so it is hard to put them into several topics as there is a lot of them and it is hard to separate the words into clear topics.
  </li>
 </ul>